emad-elsaid/inbox/README.md

 - This is a HTTPS server written in Go
 - No third party dependencies
 - Stores all data in memory in one big memory structure
-- Every second the server removes inboxes and messages exceeded timeouts
+- Every second the server removes inboxes exceeded timeouts
 - Serves `/public` in current working directory as static files
 - CORS is disabled by default